 If you still have unanswered questions, you can post them as comments at the bottom of this page.
 I’ll try my best to get the answer and even include them in this FAQ list.

-Other FAQs on PMP
+13. Other FAQs on PMP

 PMP Certification is valid for 3 years.
 Certified PMPs must earn at least 60 PDUs every 3 years in order to renew their certification.
 Refer to PMI’s Continuing Certification Requirements System for more details.

-12.3 What is the difference between PMP and CAPM Certifications?Read the article PMP or CAPM: Which Certification is Right for Me? to understand the difference between PMP and CAPM certifications.
+Read the article PMP or CAPM: Which Certification is Right for Me? to understand the difference between PMP and CAPM certifications.

-12.4 How many PMPs are there in the world?As of 30 Sep 2013, there are 585,040 active certified PMPs in the world.
+As of June 30, 2021, there are 1,141,147 active certified PMPs in the world.
 If you have other similar questions like “What is PMI membership strength?” or “How many people pass PMP exam each month?”, please refer to the PMI Fact File.

 PMI publishes an online registry of all certified PMPs.
 You can verify a person’s PMP credentials if you know his/her last name.

 You can view the registry here: PMI Online Registry

-It takes about 7 to 10 business days for PMI to receive the exam result from Prometric.
-Overall, it may take upto 4 to 6 weeks for your name to appear in PMI Online Registry.
+It takes about 7 to 10 business days for PMI to receive the exam result from Pearson VUE.
+Overall, it may take upto 4 to 6 weeks for your name to appear in the PMI Online Registry.

 However, in my experience, the registry gets updated within 2 weeks.

-Do you have additional questions?Did you find this information useful?
+Did you find this information useful?
 Please post all your queries here and I’ll try my best to answer them.
 Your comments and suggestions will be appreciated too.